FakePancak3/novum/README.md

 A minimal, dark-themed auto-clicker with naturally varying click speed and a rebindable global hotkey.

+> [!IMPORTANT]
+> Novum is an open-source hobby project.
+> The Windows executable is currently not code signed so Windows may show a SmartScreen warning because the application does not have an established publisher reputation.
+> This does not mean the warning should be ignored blindly.
+> If you are uncomfortable running the prebuilt executable, you can inspect the source code and build NOVUM yourself using the instructions below.
+> The source code used to build Novum is available in this repository.

 ## Features

 - Clicking speed drifts naturally between your set min/max CPS instead